taylor-curran/prefect-pacc-2024/4_automations_event-feed/README.md

 In this example, you'll create a custom trigger that results in an action of a [toy webhook](https://webhook.site/) being called.

-1. Find an block based event in the event feed and click into the event details.
+1. Find an block-based event in the event feed and click into the event details.

     Filter by Resource:
     ![Alt text](images/block_filter.png)